sphinx-doc/sphinx/Doc-3k/library/functools.rst

 have three read-only attributes:

-.. attribute:: callable.func
+.. attribute:: partial.func

    A callable object or function.
 Calls to the :class:`partial` object will be forwarded to :attr:`func` with new arguments and keywords.

-.. attribute:: tuple.args
+.. attribute:: partial.args

    The leftmost positional arguments that will be prepended to the positional arguments provided to a :class:`partial` object call.

-.. attribute:: dict.keywords
+.. attribute:: partial.keywords

    The keyword arguments that will be supplied when the :class:`partial` object is called.